 I mentioned copyright law earlier, but you really can’t understate its importance for creators.
 Sure, it might seem like a nuisance when you have a video claimed/taken down because of a song you used.
 But those same rules protect your content too.

 Not every case of copyright infringement will cost you tens of thousands of dollars.
-In some cases, you’ll just receive a copyright claim or strike and have that video taken down (or monetized by whoever filed the claim against you).
+In some cases, you’ll just receive a copyright claim or strike and have that video taken down.
+(Or, if you generate revenue from your YouTube channel, then whoever filed the claim against you could monetize the video in question.)

 But video content is policed by YouTube’s Content ID and similar systems.
 Companies are cracking down on copyright infringement, so make sure you are legally entitled to any content you include in your video projects.